 “Here comes Adam!”
 Brian opened the door and shouted, “Adam, over here!”

-Adam got in next to Brian.
+After deciding there was enough room for both of them, Adam got in next to Brian.
 “Hi, Dad.
 Coach Green was telling me about the guy from Valley High that I’ll be wrestling in my match tomorrow.”

 “Is there a problem?”

 “Nope.
 He had some tips for me.
 He said Jordan Barnes, that’s the guy’s name, is the best wrestler on their team.
 He’s a senior, and he weighs about three pounds more than me.
 Jordan has won all of his matches, even though they’ve lost all but one of their meets.”

 “How did your coach find out about who you’d be wrestling?”